eddmann/eddmann.github.io/_posts/2021/2021-02-07-advent-of-code-2015-day-14-reindeer-olympics.md

 };
 ```

-Within the function above we deduce the total seconds flown (taking into consideration required rest) and multiply that by the speed per second to return the total distance covered.
+Within the function above, we deduce the total seconds flown (taking into consideration required rest) and multiply that by the speed per second to return the total distance covered.
-We can then answer part one in a similiar fashion to how we did the original solution - expect this time we can omit the need to compute each iteration.
+We can then answer part one in a similar fashion to how we did in the original solution, except this time, we can omit the need to compute each iteration.

 ```typescript
 const part1 = (input: string): number =>
   Math.max(...parseReindeer(input).map(r => simulate(r, 2503)));
 ```

-To answer part two we can reduce over each second elapsed and upon each step update the points mapping according to the winner.
+To answer part two, we can reduce over each second elapsed and, upon each step, update the points mapping according to the winner.

 ```typescript
 const part2 = (input: string): number => {